How to choose a Book Title

 Would they have still been a massive success if the titles weren’t changed?
-Who knows.
+Who knows!

+If you are planning to self-publish your book, make sure you pay extra attention in choosing a good title for it.
 The title is the first thing anyone sees or hears about your book.
 Its job is to intrigue the audience and attract readers.
 Apart from that, it should also be a combination of marketability and sales copy.

 You must consider a lot of factors before choosing the final title for your book.

 Before we get into it in detail, a book title can be used to/in:

 - Establish the author’s authority in a subject.

 - Branding for an author, company, etc.

 So before you start brainstorming, remember the above in mind.